adityapryg/adityapryg/README.md

 ### Hi there, I'm Aditya Prayoga 👋

-- 🔭 I’m currently working on PT Brainmatics Indonesia Cendekia
+- 🔭 currently working on PT Brainmatics Indonesia Cendekia
 - 🌱 a college student in Universitas Indraprasta PGRI (Teknik Informatika)
-- 🛠 Current Programming language is PHP (Laravel) and JS
+- 🛠 current Programming language is PHP (Laravel) and JS
 - 📫 How to reach me: [adityaprayoga.software](https://adityaprayoga.software)
 <!--
 - 👯 I’m looking to collaborate on ...